The Beantown Tales

 Children's Writing

-has been adopted by schools in the New England
+Workshop has been adopted by schools in the New England

 area as after school programs and Special Guest Writing Courses.
 Within the month of December, I will be visiting classrooms, hopeful to pass on my passion as an author to young writers through teaching the many different components of book graphics and composition.
 Target age groups have expanded to include children from the ages of six to twelve which has made the course flexible, reaching a wider bracket of students.
 Although classes